ChirawatCh/my-resume/README.md

 After deploying both the frontend and backend, you need to update the frontend code to use the new API Gateway endpoint URL.

-1. Open `frontend/script.js`.
-2. Find the variable that holds the API endpoint URL.
+### Development

+1. Start the Next.js development server:
+    ```bash
+    cd frontend
+    npm run dev
+    ```
+2. The application will be available at `http://localhost:3000`.
-3. Replace the placeholder URL with the actual API Gateway endpoint URL you obtained in the backend deployment steps.
+3. Update the API endpoint URL in your components or configuration files to point to your deployed backend.

-4. Re-upload the modified `script.js` to your S3 bucket.
+### Production

+1. Build the application:
+    ```bash
+    cd frontend
+    npm run build
+    ```
+2. For static export deployment, the built files will be in the `out/` directory.
+3. Make sure the API endpoint URLs are correctly configured for your production environment.

 ## License